OWASP/owasp-summit-2017/Working-Sessions/DevSecOps/WAF-best-practices.md

 invited      : Sam Stepanyan
 ---

-Working session to crowd source best practices for deployment and managing Web Appliation Firewalls.
+Working session to crowdsource best practices for deployment and managing Web Application Firewalls.

 ## Why
 Web Application Firewalls require the skills and knowledge of Network, Security, and Application subject matter experts.